-Multidisciplinary REU Program in Computational Mathematics and Nonlinear Dynamics of Biological, Bio-inspired and Engineering Systems
+Multidisciplinary REU Program: Research, Education and Training in Computational Mathematics and Nonlinear Dynamics of Biological, Bio-inspired and Engineering Systems

-The Department of Mathematical Sciences at GMU will host a multidisciplinary undergraduate research program in computational mathematics and nonlinear dynamics of biological, bio-inspired and engineering systems, from May 31 to July 30, 2010.
-The overall goal of this program is to encourage students and teachers to learn by discovery and enhance their understanding of the multidisciplinary role of mathematics in engineering, science and medicine.
+The Department of Mathematical Sciences at GMU will host a multidisciplinary undergraduate research program in computational mathematics and nonlinear dynamics of biological, bio-inspired and engineering systems, from June 3 to Aug 2, 2013.
+The overall goal of this program is to encourage students and teachers to learn by discovery and enhance their understanding of the multidisciplinary role of mathematics in engineering, science, medicine and education.

 Objective

-The primary goal of the REU program is to expose eight qualified mathematics undergraduate students and a K-12 teacher each year, to advanced topics in mathematics, problem-solving techniques and applications to biological, bio-inspired and engineering systems.
-Participants will have an opportunity to interact with renowned faculty members from a variety of areas that includes mathematics, computational science and engineering.
+This nine-week summer program will expose 12 highly qualified undergraduate students and 2 K-12 teachers to advanced topics in mathematics, mathematics education, problem-solving, visualization techniques and applications to bio-inspired and engineering systems.
 Through this program, we will not only provide the participants with a real-world experience of how mathematics can be applied to qualitatively and quantitatively study biological and engineering systems, but will also make it our priority to encourage women and under-represented minorities to pursue multidisciplinary careers that bridge the biological, mathematical, and computational sciences.
-This program will also help to train two K-12 teachers over the two years who will be able to use their problem-solving skills and research experience from the program to do open-ended exploration and develop related lesson studies in their high-school mathematics classrooms.
+This program will also help to train two K-12 teachers who will be able to use their problem-solving skills and research experience from the program to do open-ended exploration and develop related lesson studies in their high-school mathematics classrooms.
 In addition, three graduate students will be involved in this program as graduate mentors for the participants.
 The program will help nurture the intellectual growth and development of graduate students and also provide them with a valuable experience of mentoring.

 Focus Areas